-If you saw that there were problems in your marriage and realized that a divorce might be imminent, you probably already started preparing yourself and going through the emotions that come with divorce.
-This can shorten the amount of time it takes to get over the divorce and move on.
-However, if the divorce was a complete surprise and you had no inkling that anything was amiss, you will have a much harder time accepting the situation and moving forward.
+If you recognized problems in your marriage and realized that a divorce might be imminent, you probably started preparing yourself and going through the emotions that come with divorce.
+This can shorten the amount of time it takes to grieve afterwards.
+However, if the divorce was a complete surprise and you had no inkling that anything was amiss, you may have a much harder time accepting the situation and moving forward.

 How You Handle Emotion

-There will be a gambit of emotions that you go through as you go through your divorce.
-You will feel anger, resentment, abandonment, betrayal, sadness, loss, and grief.
-You may even feel nostalgic at times, heightening your sense of loss.
-How you handle these emotions will make a difference in how long it takes for you to get over a divorce truly.
-If you suppress your emotions and don't deal with them, it will take much longer for you to move on completely.
+There will likely be a range of emotions that you experience as you go through your divorce.
+You may feel anger, resentment, abandonment, betrayal, sadness, loss, and grief.
+You may even feel nostalgic at times, which can heighten your sense of loss.
+How you manage these emotions will make a difference in how long it takes for you to get over a divorce.
+If you suppress your emotions and don't deal with them, it might take a lot longer for you to move on completely.

-Prioritize And Stay On Track
+- Prioritize And Stay On Track

-Put Away Memories
+- Put Away Memories

-Talk To Someone
+- Talk To Someone

 How To Get Through A Divorce

 As you can see, there are a lot of factors that may impact your emotional recovery from divorce.
 However, there are some things you can do to hasten the process.
 These dos and don'ts of getting through a divorce can help you heal and move on more quickly.

 - Ask for help and allow others to help you.